Ykk2/YouTube-Clone/README.md

 ## Getting started

-1. Clone this repository (only this branch)
+1. Clone this repository

-2. Install backend dependencies by running the following commands at the root directory.
+2. Install backend dependencies and start backend by running the following commands at the root directory.

       ```bash
       pipenv install -r requirements.txt
       ```

       ```bash
       pipenv run flask run
       ```

-3. Install frontend dependencies by running the following commands at the 'react-app' directory.
+3. Install frontend dependencies and start frontend by running the following commands at the 'react-app' directory.

       ```bash
       npm install
       ```

-4. After the backend server starts, run the following command at the react-app-directory.

       ```bash
       npm start
       ```

 Please feel free to reach out to me at below for any comments. <br><br>